olaviken/olaviken/README.md

 ## My finished projects
 - [Webcrawler and translator](https://github.com/olaviken/WebCrawlerAndTranslator) This goes through a list of websites and translate the text on those sites.
-- [Artemis Chronos](https://github.com/olaviken/ArtemisChronos) This project is an art generator, which creates and image based on a historical event on given date and random art styles.
+- [Artemis Chronos](https://github.com/olaviken/ArtemisChronos) This project is an art generator, which creates an image based on a historical event on given date, and random art styles.
 It uses OpenAI API.

 <!--